RealEstateWebTools/property_web_scraper/README.md

 $ bundle
 ```

-Mount the PropertyWebScraper by adding the following to your routes.rb file:
+Mount PropertyWebScraper by adding the following to your routes.rb file:
 ```ruby
 mount PropertyWebScraper::Engine => '/'
 ```